att/rcloud/rcloud.packages/rcloud.jupyter/README.md

 RCloud Jupyter package uses these settings from `rcloud.conf`:

  * rcloud.jupyter.python.path - path to Python installation that should be used (e.g. `/usr/bin/python3`)
- * rcloud.jupyter.python.extra.libs - additional Python lib directories (e.g. where Jupyter Python modules got installed)
+ * rcloud.jupyter.python.extra.libs - additional Python lib directories (e.g. where Jupyter Python modules got installed) (optional)
+ * rcloud.jupyter.cell.startup.timeout - timeout (in seconds) for Jupyter kernels to start up, default 600 seconds (optional)
+ * rcloud.jupyter.cell.exec.timeout - timeout (in seconds) for Jupyter cells executions, default 1200 seconds (optional)
+ * rcloud.jupyter.language.mapping.config - specifies custom location of mapping.json file (optional)

 To enable `rcloud.jupyter` add it to `rcloud.languages` setting in `rcloud.conf` AND remove `rcloud.python` if it is listed there.